-Players must have the following equipment:
+Players must wear the following equipment:

-- Size 4 soccer ball for practices and pre-game warmup. - Jersey.
-The jerseys will be provided by OAA.
-With the exception of the goalkeeper, all players must wear the same color jersey.
+- Jersey.
+The jerseys will be provided by the league.
+With the exception of the goalie, all players must wear the same color jersey.
 The goalie shall wear colors which distinguish them from the other players and from the referee.
-The two teams must wear colors that distinguish themselves from each other and from the referee.
-If two teams colors are the same or if the referee determines that the colors are not readily distinguishable, the home team shall wear pinnies. - Shin guards.
+The two teams must wear colors that distinguish themselves from each other and the referee.
+If two teams colors are the same or if the referee determines that the colors are not readily distinguishable, the home team shall switch colors. - Shin guards.
 The shin guards must be covered entirely by the socks and must be made of a suitable material and afford a reasonable degree of protection.
 These are MANDATORY. - Footwear.
 All players must wear closed toe shoes.
 Soccer cleats are acceptable, but not required.
-Softball cleats, because of the extra toe cleat are not acceptable.
+Football cleats, because of the extra toe cleat are not acceptable.
 Cleats may not have any exposed metal. - Shorts.
 In cold weather sweat pants may be worn.